awsdocs/aws-doc-sdk-examples/dotnetv3/SageMaker/Scenarios/README.md

 This example shows you how to do the following:

 * Set up resources for a pipeline.
-* Set up a pipeline that executes a geospatial job.
+* Set up a pipeline that runs a geospatial job.
-* Start a pipeline execution.
+* Start a pipeline run.
-* Monitor the status of the execution.
+* Monitor the status of the run.
 * View the output of the pipeline.
 * Clean up resources.